yuwenwang77/yuwenwang77.github.io/_pages/about.md

 - *2025.05*: &nbsp;🏆 I won the Champion award at the CUHK Three Minute Thesis Competition. \| [\[Link\]](https://www.lib.cuhk.edu.hk/en/research/3mt/)
 - *2025.05*: &nbsp;🏆 I won the Best poster award at Westlake Conference on Advanced Regenerative Engineering in Hangzhou, China.
 - *2024.09*: &nbsp;🏆 I won the Best student oral presentation award at 8th China-Europe Symposium on Biomaterials in Regenerative Medicine in Nuremberg, Germany.
-- *2024.03*: &nbsp;🎉🎉 A paper entitled "Musculoskeletal Organs-on-chips: An Emerging Platform for Studying the Nanotechnology-Biology Interface" has been published by Advanced Materials.
 - *2023.05*: &nbsp;🎉🎉 A paper entitled "Advances in enantiomer-dependent nanotherapeutics" has been published by ACS Nano.
 - *2022.12*: &nbsp;🎉🎉 A paper entitled "Analysis of nanomedicine efficacy for osteoarthritis" has been published by Advanced NanoBiomed Research.
 - *2021.11*: &nbsp;🎉🎉 I graduated with a M.Res degree from Imperial College London.